ctrautma/RHEL_NIC_QUALIFICATION/README.md

     VCPU4="6"
     VCPU5="30"

  Specify your Trex information in the conf file based on your T-Rex server.

     TRAFFICGEN_TREX_HOST_IP_ADDR=''
     TRAFFICGEN_TREX_USER=''
+    TRAFFICGEN_TREX_BASE_DIR
-    TRAFFICGEN_TREX_BASE_DIR is the place, where 't-rex-64' file is stored on Trex Server such as /root/trex-core/scripts/
-    Note the trailing / in the path TRAFFICGEN_TREX_BASE_DIR=''
+ The place, where 't-rex-64' file is stored on Trex Server such as /root/trex-core/scripts/ Note the trailing / in the path

+    TRAFFICGEN_TREX_BASE_DIR=''

  Mac addresses of the ports configured in TRex Server as found in

       cat /etc/trex_cfg.yaml